Attach an independent EIP to a pod

 }

-2. Grant permissions to the worker RAM role of the cluster.
-For instructions, see Step 2: Grant permissions to the worker RAM role of the cluster.
+2. Grant permissions to the cluster worker RAM role.
+See Step 2: Grant permissions to the worker RAM role of the cluster.

 • Grant RAM permissions to an ACK dedicated cluster or an ACK managed cluster created before June 2020

 1. Create a custom permission policy with the following content.
-For instructions, see Step 1: Create a custom permission policy.
+See Step 1: Create a custom permission policy.

 {